SergeyDev5/Telegram_bot/README.md

-Telegram bot written on Python that convert Telegram voice message to text message.
+Telegram bot written on Python that convert voice message to text message.